CiscoDevNet/terraform-provider-aci/docs/resources/relation_to_netflow_exporter.md

 ## Example Usage ##

-The configuration snippet below creates a Relation To Netflow Exporter with only required attributes.
+The configuration snippet below creates a Relation To NetFlow Exporter with only required attributes.

 ```hcl